dask-contrib/dask-sql/docs/source/best_practices.rst

         DAYOFMONTH(pickup_datetime) = 15

 would automatically perform the same sorting and read filtering logic as the previous section.
-TODO: which cases this does and doesn't work

 Use broadcast joins when possible
 ---------------------------------